dbslate/dbslate/README.md

   They should help us focus on the things that matter.
   Power and low level control do not need to be traded away for convenience and approachability.
-- Developers must be given full control and privacy. dbslate never asks you to share data with a 2nd party, and all source code and assets should be permissively licensed.
+- Developers must be given full control and privacy.
+  All source code and assets are permissively licensed, and dbslate never asks you to share data with a 2nd party.
-- Be mindful about choices.
-  Look at things from every angle and consider the tradeoffs.
-  Be pratical in execution.
 - Community is the backbone of open source, and we welcome all good faith contributions of any kind from everyone, including you. :eyes:
   Please open issues for everything you'd like to discuss.